mrchrisster/MiSTer_SAM/README.md

 - Make sure you don't forget about adding the `.` in front of the MiSTer_SAM directory

 ## Usage
-Simply wait at the main MiSTer menu for 5 minutes without touching the mouse, keyboard, or controller and SAM will start.
+Simply wait at the main MiSTer menu for 2 minutes (default setting) without touching the mouse, keyboard, or controller and SAM will start.

 Don't want to wait?
 You can start SAM instantly with the `MiSTer_SAM_now.sh` script in your MiSTer's Scripts folder!
 Just be sure to run `MiSTer_SAM_on.sh` at least once.